grburgess/popsynth/README.md

 It has grown passed its orginal intent to be able to produce populations/catalogs from a variety of luminosity functions, redshift distributions, and even more abstractions.
 Documentation coming soon.
 It also makes a lot of pretty pictures.

-Note: **This is no synth pop!** If you were looking for some hard driving beats out of a yamaha keyboard with bells... look elsewhere
+Note: **This is not synth pop!** If you were looking for some hard driving beats out of a yamaha keyboard with bells... look elsewhere

 ![alt text](https://raw.githubusercontent.com/grburgess/popsynth/master/external/pop.gif)